 Q7) So it’s obvious you should buy a smart charger with independent charging channels.
 Why not just buy the cheapest charger with these features?

 A7) You can if you want.
 I’ve listed the best I was able to identify at each price point in this Low Self-discharge AA batteries post.
-There used to be many such models in the $15-$25 range but most have been discontinued, so I’ve come out with an update, 2016 AA Batteries Update.
+There used to be many such models in the $15-$25 range but most have been discontinued, so I’ve come out with several updates since.
+The latest is the 2018 AA Batteries update.

 Q8) So why should I buy one of the La Crosse models, given that the least expensive BC-700 model typically costs $32-$38, while the more expensive BC1000 model costs $60?

 A8) The rest of this post will answer that.
-For more up-to-date information, including new models, see the 2016 Batteries Update.
+For more up-to-date information, including new models, see the 2018 AA Batteries update.

 What do La Crosse Battery Chargers Offer to Justify Higher Prices?